-Having arrived at the National Oceanography Centre on 31 August 2006, RRS James Cook has since undertaken research expeditions focusing on a range of scientific disciplines in some of Earth’s most challenging environments, from tropical oceans to the edge of ice sheets.
+Since arriving at the National Oceanography Centre on 31 August 2006, RRS James Cook has undertaken research expeditions focusing on a range of scientific disciplines in some of Earth’s most challenging environments, from tropical oceans to the edge of ice sheets.

 - Single and multi-beam echo sounder surveys